wabbajack-tools/mod-lists/noise/readme.md

 10. Exit the program and run DynDOLOD
 11. Click advanced on the window that pops up
 12. Set the Output Directory to an empty folder somewhere
-13. Set up DynDOLOD in accordance with the settings shown below and then click the High preset at the top right
+13. Set up DynDOLOD in accordance with the settings shown below, and then click the High preset at the top right.
+    - In the top left selection box, check all of the boxes by right-clicking and then clicking "Select All".
+    - Below the preset buttons, check the boxes marked "Candles" and "FXGlow".
+    - In the options panel, tick the "Generate static LOD", "Generate DynDOLOD" "Windows", "High", "Fake lights in child worlds"
+    - "Create texture atlas" checkboxes.
+    - In the options panel change Max tile size to "512".
 14. Ensure that all worlds are ticked on the top left
 15. Click start - this process takes about 30 minutes depending on hardware
 16. Once it's done make sure the log says it's complete and then hit "Save and Exit"